Thermal effusivity

-Thermal effusivity is a good approximation for the material's thermal inertia for a semi-infinite rigid body where heat transfer is dominated by the diffusive process of conduction only.
+Thermal effusivity can also be a measure of a solid or rigid material's thermal inertia.

 Thermal effusivity is a parameter that emerges upon applying solutions of the heat equation to heat flow through a thin surface-like region.
 It becomes particularly useful when the region is selected adjacent to a material's actual surface.
 Knowing the effusivity and equilibrium temperature of each of two material bodies then enables an estimate of their interface temperature $T_m$ when placed into thermal contact.